-We retire tonight lulled to sleep by the sound of the waters lapping nearby and the breeze in the coconut palms.
+We sleep well tonight lulled to sleep by the sound of the nearby waters of the Indian Ocean and the breeze in the coconut palms.

 NB: Alternatively for those who want to get to Zanzibar a day earlier there is the option of flying today straight on to the island where we can collect you from the airport to transfer you to beach accommodation a day early.